 Russian translation and legalization (consular or simplified with apostille) of the documents executed outside of the Russian Federation, which the parties produce to argue their position.Our family law have more than 10 years of experience in handling international family cases in Russia and abroad, related to divorce, property division, determination of the place of residence of children after divorce, and establishment of the procedures for communication with them.

-High qualification, rich experience and extensive judicial practice of our russian divorce attorneys speaking english guarantee a positive outcome of the case, even in the most hopeless situation.
+High qualification of uor family law attorneys, rich experience and extensive judicial practice in family law of Russian federation guarantee a positive outcome of the case, even in the most hopeless situation.